user21121997/c-snmp-agent-x/Readme.md

 It is approximatley 128K in both the cases.

 ## Node JS SNMP (Optional)
 As I found really simple library in JS so, I  also tried implementing custom OID SNMP sub agent with javascript using net-snmp npm module.
-Code can be found in the node folder.
-Please run the` npm install` and `npm start ` to run the application.
+Code can be found in the `nodejs` folder.
+Please Change directory to nodejs `cd nodejs` and run the` npm install` and `npm start ` to run the application.
 After that we can test the application with same commands given in the testing part.
 But In my opinion, this approach is an inferior approach.

 Thank you.
 Feel Free to edit.
 ## References